 ✗ Lacks official builds

 Initially developed by Google, Chromium is a free and open-source codebase that serves as the framework for a wide variety of browsers such as Chrome, Vivaldi, Edge, Opera, and Brave.
-There is no official Chromium build from Google and any release using this name or logo is done so by third parties such as The Chromium Projects
+There is no official Chromium build from Google and any release using this name or logo is done so by third parties such as The Chromium Projects.

 The good

 Chromium is essentially a degoogled Chrome as it does not rely on Google web services.
 It is lightweight, minimal, and free from trackers.
+While Chromium has connections to Google, the tech giant does not control how others use Chromium’s open-source code, so it’s not necessarily subject to the company’s data-gathering methods.

 The bad